rvshetty22/MarketAnalysis/readme.txt

 Outputs:
-Logfile.log - Contains projected growth for each sector and top 3 options even if not enough money is allocated. plots dir - Show model accuracy for each sector.
+Logfile.log - Contains projected growth for each sector and top 3 options even if not enough money is allocated. plots dir - Shows models accuracy for each sector.
 R^2 values are very low since data is tough to predict.

 Other:
 format_fixer.py - After changing filename variable run this program to make output files more readable. soup.html - Shows html input while scraping.
 If program crashes and a CloudFlare error is shown here just restart the program.

-Need to install a chrome driver for data collection through https://googlechromelabs.github.io/chrome-for-testing/ All scraping is done in accordance to MacroTrends robots.txt
+Need to install a chrome driver for data collection through https://googlechromelabs.github.io/chrome-for-testing/ All scraping is done in accordance to https://www.macrotrends.net/robots.txt